With the summer upon us, now seemed like a good time to climb a Welsh mountain or so Shane and I thought.

 My phone went flat, so what, no race to find a charger needed.
 I was relaxed and happy.

-BUT, as soon as we get back, phone is charged, what do I - social media posts galore!
+BUT, as soon as we get back, the phone is charged, what do I - fire up the social media and post away!

 Is it showing off?
 Is it seeking to be current?
 Is it wanting people to be envious?
 Is it just wanting to share an experience?